A mathematical treatment of bank monitoring incentives: The model

 We consider a model with universal risk neutrality in which time is continuous and indexed by $t\in \left[ 0,\infty \right) $.
 Without loss of generality, the risk-free interest rate is taken to be $0$.
 A bank has a claim to a pool of $I$ unit loans indexed by $i=1$, $\dots $,$~I$ which are ex ante identical.
 Each loan is a defaultable perpetuity yielding cash flow $\mu $ per unit time until it defaults.
 Once a loan defaults it gives no further payments.
 The infinite maturity and no recovery assumptions are made for tractability.

 Denote by

-the sum of individual loan default indicators, where $\tau ^{i}$ denotes the default time of loan~$i$.
+the sum of individual loan default indicators, where $\tau ^{i}$ is the default time of loan~$i$.
 The current size of the pool\ is $I-N_{t}$.
 Since all loans are a priori identical, they can be reindexed in any order after defaults.
 The action of the bank consists in deciding at each time $t$ whether it monitors any of the outstanding loans.
-These actions are summarized by the functions $e_{t}^{i}$ defined by
+These actions are summarized by the functions $e_{t}^{i}$ such that for $1\leq i\leq I-N_{t},\text{ }e_{t}^{i}=1$, if loan $i$ is monitored at time $t$, and $e_{t}^{i}=0$ otherwise.

 Non-monitoring renders a private benefit $B>0$ per loan and per unit time to the bank.
 The opportunity cost of monitoring is thus proportional to the number of monitored loans.

 The rate at which loan~$i$ defaults is controlled by the hazard rate $\alpha _{t}^{i}$ specifying its instantaneous probability of default conditional on history up to time~$t$.
 Individual hazard rates are assumed to depend both on the monitoring choice of the bank and on the size of the pool.
 Specifically, we choose to model the hazard rate of a non-defaulted loan~$i$ at time~$t$ as